 Total cost was approximately US$500.
 This included the fees paid for the actual visas, as well as for the assistance the shop gave them, including the photos and photocopying (also provided by the shop).

 You will need the following for the application:

 - A cover letter (in Spanish) requesting the FM3.
 My sister and her husband had this provided for them by the shop.
 The letter must include your name, address, and a formal request to change your immigration status from Tourist to FM3.
 Also, indicate that you have rounded up the necessary paperwork and all items requested of you.

 - Your tourist card that you received upon entering the country.
 This form is also known as the FMM.

 - The original and copies of every page of your passport.

 - A total of 5 recent infantile-size color pictures (3 frontal and 2 profile).
 Make sure you do not wear any jewelry for these photos.

 - A utility bill showing the address at which you reside.
 A power bill works best (for some reason, they are not too particular if the bill isn't in your name).

 - Proof of sufficient monetary funds to sustain a livelihood in Mexico.
-The amount required per month is regularly revised, and also varies for each situation, AND, more importantly, according to the particular office, city and state you are applying at.
+The amount required per month is regularly revised, and also varies for each situation, AND, more importantly, according to the particular office, city, and state where you are applying.
 The ballpark amount is the equivalent of US $1250 per person per month and an additional 50% of that amount for each dependent.
 You will need to show documentation - usually the last three monthly statements in your bank account.